nanoframework/Home/docs/developing-apps/getting-started-guide.md

 **nanoFramework** enables the writing of managed code applications for embedded devices.
 Doesn’t matter if you are a seasoned .NET developer or if you’ve just arrived here and want to give it a try.

-This getting started guide will walk you through the setup of your development machine to get you coding a nice “Hello World” in no time!
+This getting started guide will walk you through the setup of your development machine to get you coding a nice "Hello World" in no time!
 We presume you already have the hardware.

 ## The hardware

-In this guide we’ll be using a ST Microelectronics [STM32F746 NUCLEO](http://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-eval-tools/stm32-mcu-eval-tools/stm32-mcu-nucleo/nucleo-f746zg.html) board.
+In this guide we'll be using a ST Microelectronics [STM32F746 NUCLEO](http://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-eval-tools/stm32-mcu-eval-tools/stm32-mcu-nucleo/nucleo-f746zg.html) board.
 This is a rather common and inexpensive board that packs a Cortex M7 with 1MB flash, 320 kB of RAM and includes an ethernet connector.

 ## Installing Visual Studio 2017